JanSharp/FactorioEmmyLuaDocs/README.md

+# Deprecated

+justarandomgeek has basically absorbed this repo/project into the vscode debug extension by rewriting it in TS and he'll be keeping that up to date now (probably).
+Regardless, i'm most likely not going to make further changes to this repo but who knows maybe i will.
+Though i don't really need to because this is done.
+It would just need to be kept up to date with future versions of the machine readable api.

 # running the script

+Since this ships with windows binaries for Lua and lfs you can just follow the steps below.
+On other platforms, uh, have fun getting Lua binaries. lfs (lua file system) is on luarocks btw.

 Put the source data file in `source_data/runtime-api.json`.
 Then run this in the root directory of the project: